Grade 4

 Multiplying Differences 2

-Directions: Using the digits 1 to 9, at most one time each, fill in the boxes to make a product that’s as close to 50 as possible.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a product that’s as close to 50 as possible.
 Source: Owen Kaplinsky

 Read More »